giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

         return self._sslobj.write(data)
     socket.timeout: The write operation timed out

-Production logs revealed a considerable amount of SSL-related errors as well.
+Production logs also revealed a considerable amount of SSL-related errors.
 I was uncertain what to do about those.
 The app is supposed to gracefully handle them, so theoretically they should represent a bug.
 Still, they are unequivocally related to the connection stream, and represent a failed attempt to send data, so we want to retry it.
 Example of logs I found:

 ::